Bururich/Pizzeria/README.md

-Land page for famous pizzeria with the most delicious pizza in Kiev
+Landing page for famous pizzeria with the most delicious pizza in Kyiv